ihcsof/ETHgameToken/crowdfunding/README.md

 # How-to

-The website is located in the _crowdfunding_ folder.
+The website is located in the _crowdfunding_ folder, so please position yourself there to run the following.

 ### `npm install`